hirleydayan/RepData_PeerAssessment1/PA1_template.md

 ## 6:    NA 2012-10-01       25
 ```

-The commands following cleans the dataset removing any NA entrie, creating
+The commands following cleans the dataset removing any NA entries, creating
 a new dataset without missing values.